-As outlined in report FIN-03-2019, although farm current value assessments (CVA's) have increased by approximately 11.05% year over year, the fact that this class pays only 25% of the residential tax rate has mitigated some of the actual dollar shift in the overall tax burden.
+As outlined in report FIN-02-2020, although farm current value assessments (CVA's) have increased by approximately 9.96% year over year, the fact that this class pays only 25% of the residential tax rate has mitigated some of the actual dollar shift in the overall tax burden.
 Similar impacts have occurred during reassessment in 2012 (affecting tax years 2013 through 2016) and again during reassessment in 2016 (affecting tax years 2017 through 2020).
-As this is the third year of phased assessment from the January 1, 2016 valuation date, assessment shifts will also occur in 2020, until the next MPAC reassessment.
+As this is the fourth year of phased assessment from the January 1, 2016 valuation date, assessment shifts are not expected to occur in 2021, as MPAC has delayed the next reassessment by one year, to a January 1, 2021 valuation date.

 When comparing Haldimand County's assessment base to other municipalities, there is a high reliance on the residential tax class to generate taxation revenue to meet the municipal levy requirements.
 The residential tax class absorbs approximately 78% of the overall tax burden and has historically experienced annual increases due to reassessment - from a low of 70.6% in 2001 to its current level of 78.0%.
-Comparatively, the Farmland class tax burden has varied from a low of 2.5% to its current high of 4.6% (over the same period from 2001 to 2019).
+Comparatively, the Farmland class tax burden has varied from a low of 2.5% to its current high of 4.7% (over the same period from 2001 to 2020).
 In addition, certain properties in the residential tax class also increased more than the average year over year change due to inter-class shifts affecting their market value (e.g. water front properties and certain urban centres within the County).